sinzin91/tesseract-blog/content/posts/ml-pc-build-log.md

 With the emergence of generative AI, I finally had a compelling reason to build a new PC.
 Most deep learning projects require a dedicated GPU, making them difficult to run even on an M1 MBP.
 While cloud options like Paperspace and Colab exist, the GPUs they provide access to are limited.
 Paperspace, for instance, only allows access to the most basic GPU and denied my request for access to the RTX 4000.
 AWS was also an option, but it was somewhat inconvenient to use cost-effectively since you would have to stop the instance and snapshot the volume to save on costs.
 Having a local GPU is crucial to quickly run experiments at a small scale before deploying them to the cloud to run on bigger hardware.
 This helps me minimize the feedback loop and make faster progress.
 I had previously built a computer a couple of times in high school, mostly for gaming.
 I didn't have a good reason to do it again until now.

-Another option would have been to buy a pre-built GTX 4090 rig, which would have been easier.
+Another option would have been to buy a pre-built RTX 4090 rig, which would have been easier.
 However, it would have provided less value for the money, with cheaper components.
 By building my own computer, I was able to get twice the amount of RAM, a larger SSD, and a nicer case for the same price as the pre-built option.
 Additionally, building my own rig provided a learning experience and made me more comfortable with changing out parts if necessary.

 ## Build Specs

 - CPU: Intel Core i9-13900K 3 GHz 24-Core
 - RAM: 4x 32gb DDR5-6400
-- GPU: Gigabyte GTX 4090
+- GPU: Gigabyte RTX 4090
 - Power supply: 1000W Corsair modular power supply
 - Motherboard: MSI MPG Z790 EDGE Wifi
 - Case: Lian Li Dynamic EVO